Mc-Zen/zero/src/rounding.typ

   ties: "away-from-zero",
   /// Determines whether the number should be padded with zeros if the number has less
   /// digits than the rounding precision.
 If an integer is given, determines the minimum
-  /// number of decimal digits to display.
+  /// number of decimal digits (mode: "places") or significant figures (mode: "figures")
+  /// to display.
   /// -> bool | int
   pad: true,
   /// Uncertainty